 I don’t think I’m the only person to have experienced frustrating episodes in my life due to Willett, there are millions of people around the world who would probably have had similar experiences.

-Without him there would be no handy little memory aids like ‘spring forward and fall back’ . . . or is that ‘spring back and fall forward’?
-You see, a little over a hundred years ago, it was Willett who came up with idea of Daylight Saving Time.
+Without him, there would be no handy little memory aids like ‘spring forward and fall back’ . . . or is that ‘spring back and fall forward’?
+You see, a little over a hundred years ago, it was Willett who came up with the idea of Daylight Saving Time.
 It’s fair to say then that William Willett has made his mark on the world.

 However, it is Benjamin Franklin that we must blame/credit for the debate which unfolded about the nature of time.
 In 1784, Franklin wrote to a Paris newspaper suggesting rising earlier as a way to save money on the purchase of candles.

-The concept of daylight saving was first seriously suggested by New Zealander George Hudson, whose shift work job led him to appreciate after-hours daylight.
-In 1895, he presented a paper to the Wellington Philosophical Society proposing a two-hour daylight-saving shift, and followed that up with another paper in 1898.
+The concept of daylight saving was first seriously suggested by New Zealander George Hudson, whose shift-work job led him to appreciate after-hours daylight.
+In 1895, he presented a paper to the Wellington Philosophical Society proposing a two-hour daylight-saving shift and followed that up with another paper in 1898.

 William Willett, from Surrey, in England, was a builder of quality homes who became somewhat obsessed with daylight.
 He took up the subject in 1907 when he published a pamphlet, The Waste of Daylight, in which he praised the lightness of day: ‘Light is one foot the greatest gifts of the Creator to man.
 While daylight surrounds us, cheerfulness reigns, anxieties press less heavily, and courage is bred for the struggle of life.’

 Willett’s points were hard to disagree with.
-His initial suggestion at daylight saving was to reduce the length of four consecutive Sundays in April by 20 minutes each, thereby moving the clocks forwards by 80 minutes for the summer months so that workers could have extra light to enjoy the summer evenings.
+His initial suggestion at daylight saving was to reduce the length of four consecutive Sundays in April by 20 minutes each, thereby moving the clocks forward by 80 minutes for the summer months so that workers could have extra light to enjoy the summer evenings.

 The notion of subtracting or adding minutes to our lives is radical and shows an expansive mind, unrestricted by social convention.
 Willett deserves great credit for thinking outside the box – and the fabric of time for that matter, but it would be years before his plan would come to fruition.